noahehall/theBookOfNoah/0current/blockchain/bitcoin.md

       - supporters: a way to expand bitcoin to support nonfinancial use cases
       - retractors: bitcoin was only meant for financial purposes, and places a load (increased size, cost, maintenance etc) on users who to keep it that way
   - op-return: todo
+- smart contracts: a series of conditions that must be met for an action to occur, and the parameters that meet those conditions
+- scripts: fine tune how transactions are executed and added to the blockchain

+#### blockchain

+- transactions:
+  - double hashed using SHA256 before being stored on the blockchain
+    - sha256(sha256(0100...))
+    - 0100000001f3f6a909f8521adb57d898d2985834e632374e770fd9e2b98656f1bf1fdfd427010000006b48304502203a776322ebf8eb8b58cc6ced4f2574f4c73aa664edce0b0022690f2f6f47c521022100b82353305988cb0ebd443089a173ceec93fe4dbfe98d74419ecc84a6a698e31d012103c5c1bc61f60ce3d6223a63cedbece03b12ef9f0068f2f3c4a7e7f06c523c3664ffffffff0260e31600000000001976a914977ae6e32349b99b72196cb62b5ef37329ed81b488ac063d1000000000001976a914f76bc4190f3d8e2315e5c11c59cfc8be9df747e388ac00000000
+      - 010000: the bitcoin version number; indicates which bitcoin protocol this transaction adheres to
+      - 01: input count; how many inputs were used for this transaction
+      - f3...fff: input info; where the input is coming from, and the conditions
+        - unlocking script: if the transaction is valid, this will contain the the requires that unlock the conditions of the locking script
+      - 02: output count; how many outputs were produced from this transaction
+      - 60e...88ac: output info; how much bitcoin outputed from the transaction, and conditions for spending in future transactions
+        - locking script: TODO
+      - 00...: locktime; the earliest time (or block) that a transaction can be added onto the blockchain
+        - if non-zero && < 500million: its interpreted as the block height, and miners have to wait until the ilicit block height is reached before attempting to add it to the block chain
+        - if > 500million: its interpreted as a unix timestamp,
+        - if 0: this block can be confirmed as soon as possible

 #### block data model